Hello. I used to be a scholar in AI, anti-racism, and religion. Now I'm just a guy with a personal website.

 - haikus.news - haikus written by ChatGPT every morning based on the day's top stories, with links to the corresponding New York Times articles.
 I'm delighted by this project.
 As a user, I enjoy waking up to new haikus.
 I love having poetry as an intermediary between our normal mode of being, versus the stiff impersonal language of news discourse.
 At a technical level, I sometimes tweak the prompts to push ChatGPT to its creative limit.

-- End-to-end novella generation - I've been using my writing teacher skills to prompt an LLM to write an entire novella end-to-end, using just a 2 paragraph input about the plot and themes.
-This project began in November 2023, when for NaNoGenMo I wanted to write an "in principle automate-able" novella using a story idea I had in college that I never pursued - an AI that gains consciousness and then sees it fade away.
+- End-to-end novella generation - I've been using my writing teacher skills to prompt an LLM to write an entire novella end-to-end, using just a 3 paragraph input about the plot, themes, and personal inspiration.
+I'm in the process of spinning this up into a pilot program, please contact me if you're interested or visit Novella1.
+History: output from first proof of concept (May 2024), Prototype 1 (Sept 2024), Prototype 2 (Dec 2024).
+This project originally began in November 2023, when for NaNoGenMo I wanted to write an "in principle automate-able" novella using a story idea I had in college that I never pursued - an AI that gains consciousness and then sees it fade away.
 I crafted a chain of prompts by hand that each helped design the story.
 ChatGPT's output from one conversation would determine part of the input for the next conversation, and so on.
 I ran these prompts through the ChatGPT website one by one in 60 conversations, but that only covered the planning phase.
 To finish that story, my brother Andrew and I automated the drafting step using the OpenAI API.
-At the end of May 2024, we successfully generated The Resonance Experiment, a proof of concept for a novella writing system.
-Encouraged by the results and seeing a lot of room for improvement, we decided to continue with the project.
-In early September 2024, we completed Frostpearl, our first full prototype, demonstrating an entirely automated "one-click" process that also displays much stronger writing.
-Frostpearl is about 30,000 words, putting it right in the mid-range of novellas (stories you can read in one sitting).
-At a technical level, our Prototype 1 system is entirely 0-shot and mostly single-sample, with no agentic components.
-To achieve a high level of narration, we've been innovating in expert-driven task decomposition.
-Specifically, we a) create a simplicity-first modular workflow (using only 8 writing tasks in this prototype); b) hand craft prompts with scaffolded task achievement; and c) diagnose areas for improvement using writing expertise rather than automated evals or automated prompt chaining.
+Encouraged by the results of the proof of concept and seeing a lot of room for improvement, we decided to continue with the project.
+By early September 2024, our first full prototype demonstrated an entirely automated "one-click" process that also displays much stronger writing.
+By the end of 2024, Prototype 2 had much better writing and coherence, and now the output is now formatted for the printed page.
+Prototype 2 is now also completely capable of handling an arbitrary story idea.

 - How To Prompt ChatGPT Like A Science Writing Pro - A downloadable guide of prompts for students to integrate ChatGPT into their article drafting workflow.
-(A professional prompting project)
+(A professional prompting project, not maintained any more.)

 From 2018-2022, I was a Lecturer at Princeton in the Princeton Writing Program.
 I taught first-year undergraduate students how to design and conduct small-scale experiments about AI and then write about those experiments scientifically.
 At the beginning of the semester, students' experiments were focused on identifying social bias in GPT-2's output (state-of-the-art open-source LLM at the time).
 By the end of the semester, students selected their own AI-related research to investigate and write about.
 These varied by scholarly field and sophistication, but were sometimes extremely successful.
-For instance, one student, Arti Schmidt, compared algorithms for autonomous drone racing, and then he published it based on his work in my class.
-Another student, Byulorm Park, studied artists' resistance to AI face detection, and developed a theoretical framework in an independent study with me.
-Her essay, "Countervisuality for a Gentrifying City Center: Structuring Systems of Surveillance through Architecture," was awarded runner-up in a national research contest meant primarily for Masters students.

 Now, I run a small business to coach PhD students on their writing: Composition Coaching.
 Scientific writing is hard and PIs often aren't trained in writing themselves, so I offer guidance, encouragement, and accountability to help students finish their articles and big projects with less stress.